sjstretton/screwed/02-Revolutions.md

   pdf_document: default
   html_document: default
 ---
-# CHAPTER 1: REVOLUTIONS IN THE MINDS OF MEN
+# CHAPTER 2: REVOLUTIONS IN THE MINDS OF MEN

+The last chapter was about the risks we were currently facing.
+This chapter is about justice and fairness of things, and how we got to where we are now.

 Let's go on a voyage through time.
 Imagine you had a magic carpet that allowed you to flit across the continents and centuries at will, and that you set out to see first-hand how some of the cornerstone ideas of our economic system came into being.
 Ready?
 Let's have a look around...

-# 1.1 In the Beginning Came Adam
+# 2.1 In the Beginning Came Adam

 UNDER STARRY SKIES, distant in time and space from our present-day fishermen, sits a learned professor, beavering away at his manuscript.
 The year is 1773; the location, Kirkaldy, a small town in Scotland; the author, Adam Smith (1723-90).
 The full title of Smith's great work would be 'An Inquiry into the Nature and Causes of the Wealth of Nations.'